typescript-eslint/typescript-eslint/docs/Custom_Rules.md

 By mapping from ESTree nodes to TypeScript nodes and retrieving the TypeScript program from the parser services, rules are able to ask TypeScript for full type information on those nodes.

-This rule bans for-of looping over an enum by using the type-checker via TypeScript-ESLint and TypeScript APIs:
+This rule bans for-of looping over an enum by using the type-checker via typescript-eslint and TypeScript APIs:

 ```ts
 import { ESLintUtils } from '@typescript-eslint/utils';